GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. [Create a Google Cloud Platform account](https://console.cloud.google.com/) for using the Cloud Platform Console.
 1. In the Cloud Platform Console, [create a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
 Your project has a unique ID that is part of your web application url.
 1. Enable billing: [create a billing project](https://support.google.com/cloud/answer/6288653?hl=en).
 Learn more about billing [here](https://cloud.google.com/appengine/docs/standard/python/console/).
-1. In the command line, [set the default project](https://cloud.google.com/sdk/docs/managing-configurations) to your newly created project by running the following command:
+1. Open a terminal on your local machine.
+On the command line, [set the default project](https://cloud.google.com/sdk/docs/managing-configurations) to your newly created project by running the following command:

     ```sh
     gcloud config set project [PROJECT ID]
     ```

-1. In the Cloud Platform Console, [create a bucket](https://www.google.com/urlsa=D&q=https%3A%2F%2Fcloud.google.com%2Fstorage%2Fdocs%2Fcreating-buckets).
+1. In the Cloud Platform Console, [create a bucket](https://www.google.com/urlsa=D&q=https%3A%2F%2Fcloud.google.com%2Fstorage%2Fdocs%2Fcreating-buckets) with `Regional` or `Multi-Regional` storage.
+The [storage class](https://cloud.google.com/storage/docs/storage-classes) does not matter as long as it is not `Nearline` or `Coldline`.
 This bucket is for storing the photos of your shared photo album.
-1. If you want collaborators on your photo album, add the desired collaborators as [`Project Viewers`](https://cloud.google.com/storage/docs/projects#permissions) for your App Engine project, and as [`Object Admins`](https://cloud.google.com/storage/docs/access-control/iam-roles) for your GCS photo bucket.
+1. If you want collaborators on your photo album, add the desired collaborators as [`Project Viewers`](https://cloud.google.com/storage/docs/projects#permissions) for your App Engine project, and as [`Object Admins`](https://cloud.google.com/storage/docs/access-control/iam-roles) for your Cloud Storage photo bucket.
 See instructions [here](https://cloud.google.com/storage/docs/access-control/using-iam-permissions#project-add).
 Note: collaborators must also have Google Cloud Platform accounts.
 1. Change the photos bucket permissions to make it publicly readable so that the photos may be viewed on your website.
 To do this, you'll need to [make your bucket data public](https://www.google.com/url?sa=D&q=https%3A%2F%2Fcloud.google.com%2Fstorage%2Fdocs%2Faccess-control%2Fmaking-data-public%23buckets).
 1. Create another bucket with `Multi-Regional` or `Regional` storage.
 This bucket is for storing the thumbnails of the photos in your shared photo album.
 1. [Create a new topic](https://www.google.com/url?sa=D&q=https%3A%2F%2Fcloud.google.com%2Fpubsub%2Fdocs%2Fquickstart-console%23create_a_topic) with the same name as your photos bucket.